-- Principle 23.3 of the African Principles on Freedom of Expression and Access to Information Declaration provides that 'States shall not prohibit speech that merely lacks civility or which offends or disturbs.' - Article 10(2) of the European Convention on Human Rights specifically provides, in its relevant part, that freedom of expression 'may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society ... for the protection of the ... rights of others ...' - Article 19(3)(a) of the ICCPR specifically provides, in its relevant part, that the exercise of the right to freedom of expression 'may be subject to certain restrictions, but these shall only be such as are provided by law and are necessary for respect of the rights ... of others.' - Article 58 of the WSIS Geneva Principles provides that 'The use of ICTs and content creation should respect human rights and fundamental freedoms of others, including ... the right to freedom of thought, conscience and religion in conformity with relevant international instruments.'
+- Article 10(2) of the European Convention on Human Rights specifically provides in its relevant part that freedom of expression 'may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society ... for the protection of the ... rights of others ...'. - Article 19(3)(a) of the ICCPR specifically provides in its relevant part that the exercise of the right to freedom of expression 'may be subject to certain restrictions, but these shall only be such as are provided by law and are necessary for respect of the rights ... of others.'

+■ Article 58 of the WSIS Geneva Principles provides that '[t]he use of ICTs and content creation should respect human rights and fundamental freedoms of others, including ... the right to freedom of thought, conscience and religion in conformity with relevant international instruments'.